mui/material-ui/docs/src/pages/careers/technical-writer.md

 ## Details of the Role

-Location: Remote (strong requirement for UTC-8 to UTC+2).
+- Location: Remote (strong requirement for UTC-8 to UTC+2).

-Type of work: Full-time (contractor or employee depending on circumstances).
+- Type of work: Full-time (contractor or employee [depending on circumstances](https://mui-org.notion.site/Hiring-FAQ-64763b756ae44c37b47b081f98915501#494af1f358794028beb4b7697b5d3102)).

-We're a remote company, we prefer asynchronous communication over meetings.
+- We're a remote company, we prefer asynchronous communication over meetings.

-We work independently, the rest of us won't know what you're doing day-to-day unless you tell us.
+- We work independently, the rest of us won't know what you're doing day-to-day unless you tell us.

 ## About the company

 MUI started with Material UI, the most successful React implementation of Google's Material Design.
 We have gained a large following, thanks to our focus on Material Design fidelity, our obsession with details, on offering a large number of components, our community engagement, and by carefully improving the DX.
 Today, countless teams and organizations rely on our open-source libraries to build their design system.

 A couple of years ago, we started to expand our suite of products.
-We released MUI X, a collection of advanced components; MUI Design kits, the MUI components available for Figma, Sketch, etc.; and also host Templates, a set of pre-built UI kits.
+We released [MUI X](/x/), a collection of advanced components; [MUI Design kits](/design-kits/), the MUI components available for Figma, Sketch, etc.; and also host [Templates](/templates/), a set of pre-built UI kits.
 We've seen rapid growth with all of them (2-3x per year) and we have more to come.
-We are building a low-code platform for developers to significantly increase the speed and lower the barrier for creating simple CRUD/dashboard UIs with MUI.
+We are building [a low-code platform](https://mui.com/toolpad/) for developers to significantly increase the speed and lower the barrier for creating simple CRUD/dashboard UIs with MUI.

 We are a fully distributed team, spread across multiple time zones.
 We work mainly asynchronously, relying mostly on written collaboration.
 Every contributor has the freedom to define how they work — the rest of us won't know what you're doing day-to-day unless you tell us.
-For additional details about the MUI team and culture, you can check our careers and about pages and also our public Handbook.
+For additional details about the MUI team and culture, you can check our [careers](/careers/) and [about](/about/) pages and also our [public Handbook](https://mui-org.notion.site/Handbook-f086d47e10794d5e839aef9dc67f324b).

 ## Why we're hiring

-Our documentation is crucial to the success of our products, and until now, there has never been a unifying editorial strategy.
-Your mission will be to be to own the vision, strategy, and execution of our docs.
+Our documentation is crucial to the success of our products, and until now, there has never been a unifying editorial strategy behind what gets published.
+Your mission will be to be to own the vision and strategy for our docs.
 We are looking for someone who can contribute to the following outcomes:

-Bring consistent style, structure, formatting, and information architecture to the documentation—both new and existing.
+- Implement consistent and high-quality style, structure, formatting, and information architecture across the docs.

-Improve the overall developer experience by contributing to the docs infrastructure.
+- Improve the developer experience by contributing to the docs infrastructure.

-Make our docs more beginner-friendly by suggesting and creating new technical guides to help users succeed.
+- Help make our docs more beginner-friendly by creating new technical content.

 Both our open-source community and our premium products are growing fast (x2 YoY).
 We need talented people to keep that going!

 ## About the role

 We are looking for an experienced writer-developer to join us as a Technical Writer to lead documentation projects.

-Why this is interesting
+### Why this is interesting

 Our solutions empower React developers to build awesome applications faster – we see millions of developers on MUI's docs every year, one million a month.
 There is an endless number of improvements to be made by a competent editor and strategist.

 ### What you'll do on a day-to-day basis